 The blue light emitted from screens may throw off your body’s internal clock, the so-called circadian rhythm.
 Your brain may trick you into believing it is not night time because of such light, making it more difficult to fall asleep and get enough deep sleep.

 The best way to track is by understanding how much deep sleep you’re already getting.
-The Pod (by Eight Sleep) includes built-in sensors that analyze and compile your sleep data every night.
-You’ll be able view a comprehensive sleep report on the app and check how much deep sleep you’re averaging per night.
-And you’ll also discover how you sleep by automatically tracking data such as time asleep, bedtime, wake-up time, toss and turns, sleep breaks, heart rate, respiratory rate, light v. deep sleep, bed and room temperature.
+It is important to discover how you sleep by automatically tracking data such as time asleep, bedtime, wake-up time, toss and turns, sleep breaks, heart rate, respiratory rate, light v. deep sleep, bed and room temperature.

 Temperature rises during rapid eye movement (REM) sleep.
 However, during non-rapid eye movement sleep, the temperature of both your body and brain falls.